A neurologist is a medical doctor who diagnoses, treats and manages conditions affecting both the central and peripheral nervous system

 As a neurologist, you'll need to:

-- update patients and their families on diagnosis and test results
+- update patients and their families on diagnoses, treatment options and ongoing care plans

 Salary

-As well as a basic salary, doctors in training earn extra for any hours over 40 per week, a 37% enhancement for working nights, a weekend allowance for any work at the weekend and an availability allowance if they are required to be available on-call.
+Resident doctors (formerly known as junior doctors) will earn a basic salary, plus pay for any hours over 40 per week, a pay enhancement for working nights, a weekend allowance and an availability allowance if you're on call.

-Income data from Health Careers - Pay for doctors.
+Income data from NHS Health Careers - Pay for doctors.
 Figures are intended as a guide only.

 Working hours